privacytools/privacytools.io/.github/ISSUE_TEMPLATE/3_Feature_Suggestion.md

 ---
 name: "✨ Feature Suggestion"
-about: Suggest a new feature for the website.
+about: Suggest a new feature/section/page for the website.
 title: "✨ Feature Suggestion | "
 labels: ✨ enhancement
 ---

 ## Description